maxxiimo/the-front-end-manifesto/appendix-1.md

 ### Groundwork Tasks

-With any Rails application their are some very basic groundwork tasks that needs to be done; creating the application and using some kind of versioning system.
+With any new Rails application their are some very basic groundwork tasks that should be completed:

+#### Version Control

 In the Rails world Git and Github are the versioning sytem and service of choice.
-Here are the steps I follow to set this up:
+Here are the steps I follow when creating a new Rails application:

-    $ rails new <name> --no-test-framework
+    $ rails new <name>
     Switch to new project folder.
     $ git init
     $ git add .